Urubamba province

-Urubamba Province is one of thirteen provinces in the Cusco Region in the southern highlands of Peru.
+Urubamba is one of thirteen provinces in the Cusco Region in the southern highlands of Peru.

 Geography

-The province is bounded to the north by the La Convención Province, to the east by the Calca Province, to the south by the Cusco Province and the Anta Province, and to the west by the La Convención Province.
+The province is bounded to the north by the province of La Convención, to the east by the province of Calca, to the south by the province of Cusco and the province of Anta, and to the west by the province of La Convención.

 The Urupampa and Willkapampa mountain ranges traverse the province.
 Some of the highest peaks of the province are listed below:

 Political division

 The province is divided into seven districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde).
-The districts, with their capitals in parenthesis, are:
+The districts, with their capitals in parentheses, are: